Quest for quantum advantage: Monte Carlo wave-function simulations of the Coherent Ising Machine: Hamiltonian and Master Equation

-The steady state is known exactly \citep{Drummond_OpActa1981}, and it is approximately a mixture of coherent states $|\pm\alpha\rangle$.
-This gives a characteristic photon number scale of $n_{c}=|\alpha|^{2}$.
-Prior to this, the dynamical behavior in highly quantum regimes with $g\gtrsim1$ \citep{Krippner_PRA1994,Wolinsky_PRL1988,Gilles_PRA1994} leads to an approximate transient Schrödinger cat state:
+The steady state is known exactly, and when above threhold \cite{drummond1980non} can be understood approximately as a mixture of coherent states $|\pm\alpha_{c}\rangle$ \cite{Krippner_PRA1994} .
+This gives a characteristic photon number scale of $n_{c}=|\alpha_{c}|^{2}$.
+Prior to this, the dynamical behavior in highly quantum regimes with $g\gtrsim1$ \cite{Krippner_PRA1994,Wolinsky_PRL1988,Gilles_PRA1994} leads to an approximate transient Schr{\"o}dinger cat state:

-which later decays to the impure steady state from decoherence caused by the single photon decays.
+which decays to the steady state from decoherence caused by the single photon decays \cite{Munro_PRA1995}, giving an exact analytic solution \cite{drummond1980non}.